anthonychu/mcp-sdk-functions-hosting-node-auth/README.md

-# Sample: MCP server authorization with Azure Functions
+# Sample: Self-hosted MCP server authorization with Azure Functions

 This sample shows how to use App Service Authentication and Authorization for Model Context Protocol (MCP) server authorization.
-The MCP server is implemented using the Azure Functions MCP Extension.
+The MCP server is implemented using the Azure Functions MCP Extension with TypeScript/Node.js.
 The sample also shows how to call the Microsoft Graph on behalf of the signed-in user.

-The sample uses a .NET project.
+The sample uses a TypeScript project.
 There are two ways to get started:

 - [You can deploy the application to Azure using the Azure Developer CLI (azd)](#get-started-deploy-to-azure-with-azd) - this is the recommended way to get started with the sample.
 - [You can run the application locally](#get-started-run-locally) - this option does not use any MCP server authorization.
 Instead of using the identity of the authorized user, it uses your developer credentials for outbound calls to the Microsoft Graph.
 The option is covered for completeness and to show how you might build your own applications to work locally, but it is not the core focus of the sample.